 There’s a fear that if kids get bored, that will quickly escalate to acting out or a tantrum.
 Instead, it’s amazing the things kids will come up with when they are bored.
 They will bring Matchbox cars to life, they will turn dolls and stuffed animals into a family, or they will pretend they are puppies and crawl around the house.
 (Believe me, I know.
 My kids have done each one of these.)
 Boredom breeds creativity.
 So let them stare out the window or make up a game during a car ride instead of playing on their iPad.
 Encourage them to invent a new game in the backyard instead of always buying them something new or taking them somewhere.

 Children have never been very good at listening to their elders, but they have never failed to imitate them.james baldwin

 Let your children learn from you.
 Try to break down your own barriers of creativity that have been put up over the years.
+If you never show your creativity, it makes it very difficult to foster creativity in your children.
 Show your kids that being creative is fun and that they should never hold back from letting their creative side out.